Owens Valley: Water diversion to Los Angeles

 In 1970, LADWP completed a second aqueduct from Owens Valley.
 More surface water was diverted, and groundwater was pumped to feed the aqueduct.
 Owens Valley springs and seeps dried and disappeared, and groundwater-dependent vegetation began to die.

 Years of litigation followed.
 In 1997, Inyo County, Los Angeles, the Owens Valley Committee, the Sierra Club, and other concerned parties signed a Memorandum of Understanding that specified terms by which the lower Owens River would be rewatered by June 2003.
 LADWP missed this deadline and was sued again.
 Under another settlement, this time including the State of California, Los Angeles promised to rewater the lower Owens River by September 2005.
 In July 2004, Los Angeles mayor James Hahn proposed barring all future development on its Owens Valley holdings by proposing a conservation easement for all LADWP land.
 They did not meet this extended deadline.
 In 2008, Los Angeles fulfilled its promise and rewatered the lower Owens River.

 Pursuant to a 2014 agreement between the city and Great Basin Unified Air Pollution Control District (GBUAPCD, the Owens Valley air quality regulators), LADWP began using a new method of suppressing airborne dust from the dry bed of Owens Lake.
 In 2022, the GBUAPCD issued an order and subsequently fined the Los Angeles utility for ignoring an order to control dust on a 5 acre of dry lake bed.
 The LADWP responded with a lawsuit, accusing the air district of exceeding its authority and ordering dust control measures without first conducting an environmental analysis of its impacts, as required by the California Environmental Quality Act.
-A California Superior Court ruled that the 2014 agreement doesn't cover the dispute and the fines levied by GBUAPCD are unenforceable.
+A California Superior Court ruled that the 2014 agreement does not cover the dispute and the fines levied by GBUAPCD are unenforceable.